amethystaurora-robo/Rare_event_algorithms/README.md

 The trajectory path is again computed from the off state to the on state, shown below.

 To Do:
-1. Still find transitions back to the on state
+1. Still find transitions back to the on state (first re-doing AMOC on->off since it was overwritten)
 2. Verify agg label
 3. Make comparable plots with salinity-driven transitions vs AMOC in the same data
 4. Edit presentation on how to figure out k (intro slides, bifurcation diagram, equations)